webiny/webiny-js/packages/lexical-parser/README.md

 ## Parse the lexical data

-To parse the lexical data simply you need to import the `parseLexicalobject` method and parse the content from the Webiny's Headless CMS.
+To parse the lexical data you need to import the `parseLexicalobject` method and parse the content from the Webiny's Headless CMS.

 ```tsx